Skip to main content

 Get a Firebase ID token

-Sign in via the Overten dashboard or exchange your credentials with the Firebase web SDK.
-See Get an API key in the Quickstart for both flows.
+Sign in via the Overten dashboard or with Firebase’s web SDK.
+See the Quickstart for both flows.

 2